vishnu1910/SwapLearn/README.md

 # SwapLearn
+SwapLearn is a skill-sharing plaform where you can connect with people based on your skills and interests and both learn and teach others by sharing tutorial videos.

 ## Get Started On Your Device
 With the following simple steps you can get this project started on your system.